Quotient branching laws and unitary Gan-Gross-Prasad relevance for general linear groups: Introduction

 The study of quotient branching laws predicts whether an irreducible smooth representation $\pi'$ of $\mathrm{GL_{n}(F)}$ appears as a quotient of the restriction $\pi|_{\mathrm{GL_{n}(F)}}$.
 This involves understanding the space $\mathrm{Hom_{GL_{n}(F)}}(\pi,\pi')$, where $\pi$ is viewed as a $\mathrm{GL_{n}(F)}$-representation via restriction.
-The fundamental multiplicity one result was established by Aizenbud-Gourevitch-Rallis-Schiﬀmann \cite{AGRS}: which says that
+A landmark result by Aizenbud, Gourevitch, Rallis, and Schiffmann \cite{AGRS} established a strong multiplicity-one theorem: